CloudVE/cloudbridge/docs/concepts.rst

 .. image:: images/object_relationships_overview.svg

-The actual source code structure of cloudbridge also mirrors this organisation.
+The actual source code structure of CloudBridge also mirrors this organisation.

 Detailed class relationships
 ----------------------------